solex2006/Pull-my-leg-request-tutorial/README.md

 What did the ocean say to the beach?
 Nothing, it just waved

 What type of cheese do you use if you need to hide a horse?
+Mascarpone

 What type of cheese is made backwards? edam